-The Access to Medicine Index ranks 20 of the world’s largest research-based pharmaceutical companies on the basis of how they manage risks and opportunities related to access to medicine in low- and middle-income countries.
-The collaborative engagement is a long-term engagement project for tracking the progress of pharmaceutical companies towards SDG 3 by 2030.
-The company-specific opportunities included in the company report cards of the Access to Medicine Index forms the basis for engagement and tracking progress.
-90+ investors have confirmed participation in the collaborative engagement.
-The list of participating investors can be found in the FAQ.
+The ATM Index ranks 20 of the world’s largest research-based pharma companies on the basis of how they manage risks and opportunities related to access to medicine in low- and middle-income countries.
+This engagement is a long-term project for tracking company progress toward SDG3.

 Expanding access to medicine will help pharma companies enhance shareholder value in several ways: